Fractional Engineering Lead

 Alongside Leadership

 I work alongside existing leadership.
-I do not add delivery capacity or replace managers.
+I don't add delivery capacity or replace managers.

 Framework-Agnostic